 The S58 outputs more horsepower & torque than the B58

-BMW has done an impressive job at making the S58 output a tremendous amount of torque at low RPMs, the throttle response and low-end torque of this engine feel like that of an engine with a much higher displacement.
+BMW has done an impressive job at making the S58 make a tremendous amount of torque at low RPMs, the throttle response and low-end torque of this engine feel like that of an engine with a much higher displacement.

 The twin-turbo setup of the S58 further helps with power output in the low and mid-range and reduces any hint of turbo lag.
-A high redline of 7,500 RPM also gives the S58 an advantage on the top end of the RPM range, although torque starts to die down above 7,000 RPM.

 For daily driving, the B58 already has plenty of power

-The B58 is an engine with excellent low-end torque and little turbo lag.
-It’s nothing to scoff at; its stock performance and power figures are above what BMW rates it at; it’s an M-performance engine just a step below a true M-engine.
 A B58-powered car has more than enough power than you will ever need for the street.
 However, the B58 is a single-turbo engine, and its tamed-down factory tuning makes it noticeably less powerful throughout the RPM range than the twin-turbo S58.

 Overall, both the B58 and the S58 have outstanding performance and enjoy linear powerbands with little turbo lag, and you can’t go wrong with either one.
 However, if you’re looking for an engine with a ludicrous amount of stock horsepower and torque, the S58 is the clear winner.